What it is

 /research [topic]:

 Search vault for related notes.
-Check which research threads connect.
+Check which research threads

 /headstart [project]: